Urban Redevelopment Authority: Car park management

-The URA Centre
+URA Centre

 In keeping with URA's function as the authority for urban design in Singapore, the URA Centre was conceptualised by URA's in-house architects.
 Kenzō Tange Associates and Kajima Design Asia Pte Ltd served as design consultants.
 The building consists of two blocks: a 16-floor tower block, and a 5-floor podium block.

-The Singapore City Gallery
+Singapore City Gallery

 The URA maintains a regular and ever updated public urban planning exhibition on the first three floors of their headquarters.
 Highlights include three scale models of the island of Singapore, the central region, and the central area.
 Special exhibits and models on current projects and developments island-wide are regularly displayed as well.